-A .2 deduction will be given for EACH safety/general competition rule violation (e.g. a .2 penalty will be assessed for non-costume jewelry).
+A deduction will be given for EACH safety/general competition rule violation.
+The point value of this deduction will range from .5 to 2.5, depending upon the severity of the violation (i.e. a .5 penalty will be assessed for non-costume jewelry).
 Safety Violations are in effect until the team leaves the performance floor.
 Please read and study the appropriate NDA Safety Rules section to ensure your team does not have any safety violations.
 NDA reserves the right to make decisions on any violations not covered in this book and interpretation of rules covered.
 Deductions and/or penalties are assessed at the sole discretion of the judges based on the criteria set forth in this book.
 All judges' decisions are final.
 Ties will not be broken.
 Tying teams will share the title and/or ranking.